 Candidates who aspire to work in a multidisciplinary field, and hold or will achieve a minimum of an upper second-class undergraduate degree in any of these areas are encouraged to apply: chemistry, physics, biological sciences, life and medical sciences, mathematics and computer science, chemical and mechanical engineering, pharmaceutical and environmental sciences.

-Apply by 3rd February 2020– Applicants with a suitable academic background will be invited to attend a recruitment and assessment day in Bristol on February 10th.
+Apply by 9am on Monday 25th January 2021– eligible shortlisted candidates will be invited to an online recruitment and assessment day on 1st February 2021.
 Applications after this date will be subject to remaining availability of studentships.

 Equality, Diversity and Inclusion

 We are committed to furthering issues of equality, diversity and inclusion and are keen to attract the most highly talented individuals from diverse backgrounds.
 The needs of individuals will be accommodated during the recruitment process and while studying with the CDT.
 Further information on our commitment to equality and diversity can be found on our website.

 Based on your current searches we recommend the following search filters.